microshare/microshare.github.io/docs/2/technical/quick-start/basic-dev-roadmap.md

 ##### Authentication

 First, Head over to the [API Quick Start](/docs/2/technical/api/quick-start/) to install the Postman application, and learn the terminology of Microshare®'s API.
 Next use the [Authentication Guide](/docs/2/technical/api/authentication/) where you will learn how to navigate the security features of Microshare®'s API by requesting your own token.
-It is crucial that you complete the Authentication Guide before you move on to the Simple Request tutorial, as you will not be able to make the requests without the authentication.
+It is crucial that you complete the authentication guide before you move on to the simple request tutorial, as you will not be able to make the requests without the authentication.

 ##### Simple Requests

-Following the [Simple Requests tutorial](/docs/2/technical/api/simple-requests/) you will learn how to send and request information to Microshare®'s API.
+Following the [Simple Requests tutorial](/docs/2/technical/api/simple-requests/), you will learn how to send and request information to Microshare®'s API.
 These concepts are the fundamental components behind working with robots and device clusters moving forward.

 ---------------------------------------

 ### 4. Getting Started with the Microshare® Platform

-Once you have set yourself up in the developer environment, follow the next steps to interact with the Microshare® environment.
+Once you have set yourself up in the developer environment, follow the next steps to interact with the Microshare® environment:

 ##### Device Clusters

 [Device Clusters](/docs/2/technical/microshare-platform/device-cluster-guide/) allow you to group your devices that are in similar locations, combining the individual devices' data together.
-From here, you can create apps to display an analyse the cluster's information, and use rules to what extent others may view that information.
+From here, you can create apps to display an analyse the cluster's information, and use rules to control how others may view that information.

 ##### Views